PLeVasseur/plog/articles/021-power-of-spaced-repetition.md

 ## Conclusion

 Thanks for reading if you got this far.
-It's not an exageration to say that Spaced-Repetition Systems (SRS) have changed my life for the better and enriched it in ways that go far beyond this article.
+It's not an exaggeration to say that Spaced-Repetition Systems (SRS) have changed my life for the better and enriched it in ways that go far beyond this article.

 I'm happy if even a handful of people read it, give it a try, and see its usefulness.